Zachary A. Ives

-For the past seven years Zach’s peers in the legal community have selected him for inclusion in Best Lawyers in America in white-collar criminal defense.
+For several years, Zach’s peers in the legal community have selected him for inclusion in Best Lawyers in America and Super Lawyers in white-collar criminal defense.
 In 2015, based on a survey of other lawyers, Best Lawyers named him Lawyer of the Year for Albuquerque in white-collar defense.
-He is also listed in Super Lawyers in white-collar defense.

 He represents people and companies when they become involved in criminal investigations—whether as targets, subjects, or witnesses—and also defends them if the government chooses to charge them with criminal offenses.
 He has worked on a wide variety of matters, including alleged health care fraud, political corruption, cybercrimes, drug possession and trafficking, firearms and other weapons offenses, violent crimes, and immigration offenses.

-- Dismissal of multiple felony charges against health care provider
+- Dismissal of felony health care fraud charges against company CEO

-- Dismissal of multiple felony charges against former Public Regulation Commissioner accused of campaign finance violations
+- Dismissal of felony campaign finance charges against former Public Regulation Commissioner

-- Federal prosecutor declined to bring perjury and obstruction of justice charges against prominent New Mexico businessperson
+- Federal prosecutor declined to bring perjury and obstruction of justice charges against prominent businessperson

 - Successful representation of healthcare company in fraud investigation